Skip to content

 Lifting

 When it comes to lifting, the Project Rock BSR will get the job done, but it’s not going to be my first pick for maxing out.
-The heel-to-toe offset sits at 8mm which is higher than most popular cross-training shoes.
+The heel-to-toe offset sits at 8mm which is higher than most popular trainers.
 The Charged Cushioning midsole is thick and to test it, I lifted up to 455 lbs in this model.

 Overall, the shoes were okay, but I definitely noticed some compression when working with this weight.
 I think for most recreational lifters you’ll be safe in this model as long as you’re not maxing out with 500+ lbs.